AaltoSciComp/scicomp-docs/rse/procedures/project-administration.rst

    * * S1/S2 Accepted (Waiting / Queued)
      * We've decided we can do the project.
      * Decision in weekly meeting based on pre-planning meeting info.
        Ensure we have time, ensure we have funding.
-See if anyone else can find new risks.
+Look for unmanaged risks.
 Final check for who has time to actually do the project.
 Checklist:

        * Project can be defined
        * A RSE has skills, interest, and *time*